Note: Discontinued. See reviews of the latest models.

-Those looking for a cordless radar detector don't have much comparison-shopping to do.
-After the departure of the Whistler XTR-540 there's one choice, the Escort Passport Solo S3.
+After the departure of the Whistler XTR-540 only one cordless model remains, the Escort Passport Solo S3.
 Successor to the discontinued Escort Solo S2, the Escort battery-powered model retains the latter's feature set and looks almost identical.

 The large mute button—front and center on the case top—doubles as a battery-level indicator.
 To check remaining battery life, press the button and an icon is displayed.
 A pair of alkaline AA batteries is generally good for 30 to 40 hours of driving.